ilyakurdyukov/fpdoom/README.md

 * Alcatel 2003D: use `--keyrows 8`
 * Alcatel 2019G: use `--spi 1`, dial key is mapped to left soft key
 * Texet TM-122, TM-130: use `--lcd 0x80009106`, to fix LCD refresh artifacts
+* Texet TM-B307: use `--gpio_init`, to prevent the flashlight from turning on

 ### Game controls